Master’s Thesis Guidelines for Music and Technology

 Timeline

-Preliminary Steps (Master thesis project proposal)
+Preliminary steps (master’s thesis project proposal

 There are two possible paths of access to the master’s degree: by continuing the studies directly after obtaining the bachelor’s degree or by applying directly to the program (students are admitted every two years).
 For applicants following the latter path, a project proposal should be submitted as part of the admission process.
 For those continuing from the bachelor’s level, an intensive preparation period will be organized in August to facilitate the submission of the project proposal.
 This proposal should include a clear description of the demonstrative component, a draft structure for the written component, and a proposed timeline.